S1zwe/2D-Game/README.md

 # 2D-Game
-2019 CSC2A 2D-Game project using an animation timer
+2019  2D-Game using an animation timer